acoupi/acoupi/docs/explanation/programs.md

 # Programs (acoupi application)

-A **Program** constists of a structured collection of tasks orchestrated to establish a distinct configuration for acoustic monitoring.
+A **Program** constists of a structured collection of tasks orchestrated to establish a distinct behaviour for acoustic monitoring.
 A **program** forms the core of an acoupi application that runs on a device.

 Programs encompass three essential elements: tasks, configuration schema, and worker configuration.